Do Salt Water Pools Freeze? Winter Protection Guide

 How Salt Affects Pool Freezing Temperature

 Salt water pools typically contain 3,000-4,000 parts per million (ppm) of salt, which is much lower than ocean water at 35,000 ppm.
-This relatively low salt concentration only drops the freezing point by 2-4 degrees Fahrenheit.
+This relatively low salt concentration drops the freezing point by only a fraction of a degree (roughly 0.2-0.3°F at typical pool salinity).
 To put this in perspective:

 - Fresh water: Freezes at 32°F (0°C)